john-molenda1/School_District_Analysis/README.md

 The following section describes how individual sections of our code were affected by the removal of 9th grade math & reading scores at Thomas High School

 ### District Summary
+The district summary was changed slightly in the fact that the average math score decreased by .04% (from 78.985% 78.931%) and average reading score decreased from 81.878% to 81.856%.
+Overall, there were a minor decrease in percentage of students who passed math as 74.98% of students had passed math before the data refactoring, whereas 74.76% passed math in the district with the removal of the 9th grade THS students.
+The percentae of students who passed reading saw a similar minor decrease from 85.81% passing to 85.66%.
+Obviously, with both the percentage of studings passing either math or reading, the overall percentage of students who were passing both declined from 65.17% to 64.86%
 ### School Summary

 ### Thomas High School Performance